suntsov/efar/README.md

 * change file modes (permissions) for selected files - **C-c f m**

 ### Batch file renaming
-eFar has a very simple batch file renamer.
+eFar has a very simple batch file renamer
-* Press **C-c c r** to run it.
+* Press **C-c c n** to run it.
-* The files to rename are the marked ones (if any) or the whole (might be filtered) file list in the current directory .
+* The files to rename are the marked ones (if any) or the whole (might be filtered) file list in the current directory.
 * Renamer asks for a format string to use for renaming, default to #basename-#number#ext
 * Possible keywords in the format string:
   - #name - replaced by the whole file name including extension